tionis/jeff/README.md

 # Janet Extended Fuzzy Finder - get through some stdout almost omnisciently and friendly
+> NOTE: this is a fork of https://git.sr.ht/~pepe/jff that adds a keywords based algorithm, changes the API and integrates support for shelling out to fzf

 *Alpha Quality SW ahead*

 My exercise in command-line programming.
 Think of it as fzf, but without all the